yyynnot/Take-Home-Lab/README.md

 ## 📚 Prerequisites

-- Basic networking knowledge (OSI model, TCP/IP, subnetting)
+- Basic networking knowledge (OSI model, TCP/IP, subnetting).
-- Familiarity with Cisco Packet Tracer or GNS3 is helpful, but not required
+- Familiarity with Cisco Packet Tracer or GNS3 is helpful, but not required.
+- Git installed on your pc.

 ---